BillTheBest/osProtect/README.markdown

 # osProtect

-osProtect is a ruby on rails application for detecting and analyzing security threats.
+osProtect is a ruby on rails application offering an interface for intrusion detection/prevention systems such as Snort.

 ## Installation Overview